DePaul Blue Demons men's basketball: 2024–25 Season

-2025–26 season
+2025–26 Season

 It was announced on June 11 that the 2025–26 Blue Demons would be participating in the men's 2025 Emerald Coast Classic along with Drake, Georgia Tech, and former 2021 Classic champion LSU.
-The event will take place during Thanksgiving weekend (Nov.
+The event took place during Thanksgiving weekend (Nov.
 28-29) at Northwest Florida State College in Niceville.
+The team would become the runners-up, falling to LSU 63–96 in the final.